srpollin1/todo-list-js/README.md

 6.-Descargamos la extensión live server
 6.-We download the live server extension

-7.- Se instala y apretamos click derecho en el archivo index.php 7.- It is installed and we press right click on the file index.php
+7.- Se instala y apretamos click derecho en el archivo index.html 7.- It is installed and we press right click on the file index.html

 8.- Saldrá Open with Live Server y listo :3
 8.- Open with Live Server will come out and that's it :3